Cheap train tickets to Leicester

 We’ve already mentioned aspects of Leicester’s history which can be considered as part of its culture.
 This can also be extended to include the arts.
 Two of Leicester’s most well-known theatrical venues are the De Montfort Hall on Granville Road to the south-east of the station, and the Curve Theatre on Rutland Street to the east of the city centre.
 In terms of music, three of the most high-profile acts with roots in Leicester include Engelbert Humperdinck, Cornershop, and Kasabian.
 For fans of comedy, there’s the Leicester Comedy Festival, which takes place in August of every year, and is also one of the largest comedy festivals in the UK.
 Since the middle of the 20th century, Leicester has been known for being a multicultural city.
 The Caribbean Carnival and Parade is stated to be the largest of its kind outside London, and the city’s Diwali celebrations are purported to be the largest outside India.

-Cheap Tickets to Leicester
+Cheap Train Tickets to Leicester

 Image credit: George Sfougaras | Getty Images